Codeception/Codeception/docs/03-AcceptanceTests.md

 to access local files cloud testing services provide a special application called **Tunnel**.
 Tunnel operates on a secured protocol and allows browsers executed in a cloud to connect to a local web server.

 Cloud Testing services work with the standard WebDriver protocol.
-This makes setting up cloud testing relly easy.
+This makes setting up cloud testing really easy.
 You just need to set the [WebDriver configuration](http://codeception.com/docs/modules/WebDriver#Cloud-Testing) to:

 * specify the host to connect to (depends on the cloud provider)